d6o/TumblrDownloader/README.md

 optional arguments:
-  -h, --help            show this help message and exit --chuck CHUCK         The number of posts to return each call to Tumblrs API.
+  -h, --help            show this help message and exit --chunk CHUNK         The number of posts to return each call to Tumblrs API.
 The default is 20, and the maximum is 50.
   --total TOTAL         Total images to download --start START         The post offset to start from.
 The default is 0.
   --output OUTPUT       Output folder